gonzalo180409/IA_OpenSource2/README.md

 lfoppiano/grobid:0.7.2 is the image to use.

-PDFs to be reviewed must be written in English.
+PDFs to be reviewed must be written in English and located in the /.../IA_OpenSource2/montaje/Resources folder.

 1: git clone this repository